FOR LAWYERS

 AGN is also a common phenomenon that law enforcement officers will look for when stopping someone under suspicion of driving under the influence (DUI).
 Officers may test for AGN by administering either a horizontal or vertical gaze nystagmus test.
 This test will be administered by asking the subject to observe an object such as a pen as the officer moves it from side to side or up and down.
 The purpose of this test is to scan the subject for any lag in following the object or for any sudden, jerky eye movements which may be caused by AGN.

 Officers could also try to screen for Positional Alcohol Nystagmus (PAN).
+This occurs when alcohol exists in unequal concentrations in the blood and the fluid contained the inner ear.
 This is more difficult to test for since it requires the subject to lay down and is difficult to observe.

 Key Takeaways